LiveGray/100-Days-Of-Rust/README.md

 Commit to coding and learning Rust for at least an hour every day for 100 days.
 Share your progress on social media with the hashtag #100DaysOfRustCodingChallenge and tag @DomSecRocks on Twitter.
 We encourage you to share your progress and ask questions in the Discussions section of this repository.

+# Rules
+- The main rule is: Code at least an hour every day (don't skip weekends/holidays)

+- Choose an area of Rust you wan't to learn or improve

+- Share your progress daily in your social medias

+- Try not to copy code from the internet

+- Try to come up with a clean and elegant solution

+- Once you can, write tests (and make them pass)

 # Resources
 [The Rust Programming Language Book](https://doc.rust-lang.org/book/title-page.html)